 - Passive safety.

-To avoid accidents and damage in Airpes we pay attention to these two types of safety levels that must be taken into account when designing each and every one of our electromagnets and lifting magnets.
+To avoid accidents and damage in Crosby Airpes, we pay attention to these two types of safety levels that must be considered when designing every one of our electromagnets and lifting magnets.

 But what is the difference between active safety and passive safety?